-So what is a 2 stage cooling good for.
+So what is a 2 stage cooling well for.
 In Vegas, not much.
-The big advantage of a 2 stage is it’s ability to run longer and there by remove more humidity.
+The big advantage of a 2 stage is its the ability to run longer and thereby remove more humidity.
 In Florida these units are great.
 There are many days where the temperature does not break 95.
 And 95 degrees isn’t that bad if the humidity is low.
 But the humidity is always high in Florida.

 2 Stage in Vegas did pave the way for Variable Refrigerant Flow inverter AC units.
 These units are incredibly efficient and only about 15% more expensive to buy than a 2 stage unit.
 VRF systems like the Prestige Series from Rheem provide the ultimate comfort for a home.
 They do this in two ways.
 First, many of these systems will turn on in early May and not shut off.
 They will instead dial themselves down to a lower setting.
 They will take a temperature reading every second and adjust the capacity accordingly.
 But wait, wouldn’t a unit that never shuts off cost more to run?
 Sure but that would be if it couldn’t run at a lower watt setting.
 Most of the Inverter systems can run at 10 to 30% of capacity.

 Humidity is always part of the equation when you want to talk about cooling.
 To me, 77 degrees is very comfortable when the humidity is low.
 On days where the humidity is high, 70 degrees is not that great.
 But that changes when we talk about Inverter systems and Variable Refrigerant Flow.
 VFR will allow you to set your humidity in your home to your exact comfort.
 The value of this setting is rather hard to describe.
 It is something you would need to experience.
 Those that have found it difficult to live without.